ietf-wg-cellar/matroska-specification/chapters.md

 : `Ordered Chapters` are used in a normal way and can be combined with the `ChapterSegmentUUID` element, which establishes a link to another Segment.

-See (#linked-segments) on the Linked Segments for more information about `Hard Linking` and `Medium Linking`.
+See (#linked-segments) on Linked Segments for more information about `Hard Linking` and `Medium Linking`.

 ## ChapterAtom
 The `ChapterAtom` is also called a `Chapter`.

 ### ChapterTimeStart
-The timestamp of the start of `Chapter` with nanosecond accuracy, not scaled by TimestampScale.
+`ChapterTimeStart` is the timestamp of the start of `Chapter` with nanosecond accuracy and is not scaled by TimestampScale.
 For `Simple Chapters`, this is the position of the chapter markers in the timeline.

 ### ChapterTimeEnd
-The timestamp of the end of `Chapter` with nanosecond accuracy, not scaled by TimestampScale.
+`ChapterTimeEnd` is the timestamp of the end of `Chapter` with nanosecond accuracy and is not scaled by TimestampScale.
 The timestamp defined by the `ChapterTimeEnd` is not part of the `Chapter`.
 A `Matroska Player` calculates the duration of this `Chapter` using the difference between the `ChapterTimeEnd` and `ChapterTimeStart`.